 1.16 In Knightsbridge, the general height of buildings is comparatively low.
 When coupled with the significant number of heritage assets - not just the 175 listed buildings, but the neighbouring registered parks and gardens of Hyde Park and Kensington Gardens and the local buildings and structures of merit - the development of new tall buildings could bring with it the prospect of harm6 to or loss of these heritage assets which is not exceptional or, for some of the most valued assets, not wholly exceptional.
-In an area where one of the defining characteristics is the reasonably low density and traditional design of buildings, such tall buildings become very prominent in the streetscape because
+In an area where one of the defining characteristics is the reasonably low density and traditional design of buildings, such tall buildings become very prominent in the streetscape because they are not in keeping with the character of the Area.
+One such example frequently cited

-^{6 &#}x27;Substantial harm' to a heritage asset is defined in paragraph 132 of the NPPF and distinguishes between (i) grade II listed buildings, parks or gardens, where such harm should be 'exceptional'; and (ii) heritage assets of the highest significance, notably sche duled monuments, protected wreck sites, battlefields, grade I and II listed buildings, grade I and II registered parks and gardens, and World Heritage Sites, where the harm should be 'wholly exceptional'.
+6 'Substantial harm' to a heritage asset is defined in paragraph 132 of the NPPF and distinguishes between (i) grade II listed buildings, parks or gardens, where such harm should be 'exceptional'; and (ii) heritage assets of the highest significance, notably scheduled monuments, protected wreck sites, battlefields, grade I and II listed buildings, grade I and II registered parks and gardens, and World Heritage Sites, where the harm should be 'wholly exceptional'.

-they are not in keeping with the character of the Area.
-One such example frequently cited by the community is the development at 100 Knightsbridge which is also known as 'One Hyde Park'.
+by the community is the development at 100 Knightsbridge which is also known as 'One Hyde Park'.

 - 1.17 Whilst Knightsbridge has a number of buildings that are taller than the surrounding area (including the Peninsular Tower which is addressed in more detail under Objective 3), the predominant height of the skyline has been well established, particularly where this relates to the relationship of the area to Hyde Park.
 This is also punctuated by the large amounts of open space the garden squares which separate many of the residential areas.
 These squares have been able to flourish physically, with access to adequate sunlight, but also socially, with respect to their role as a community space because development has not been allowed to become overbearing.
 This relationship between the relatively low height of buildings and the open spaces that separate them is an intrinsic part the character of the four Conservation Areas which cover most of the Neighbourhood Area. - 1.18 Development of tall buildings has the potential to have an impact beyond Knightsbridge and Westminster.
-This is particularly relevant for assets such as the Grade I listed Victoria and Albert Museum and Natural History Museum and the Grade II listed Brompton Oratory and Harrods. - 1.19 Any proposals for tall buildings must comply fully with London Plan policy on their design (including matters such as relationship to nearby buildings, the need for a high quality public realm at ground floor level, and increased pedestrian permeability), and the tests in the NPPF in relation to the conservation and enhancement of the historic environment.
-It is particularly important that the requirements of this policy are read in conjunction with the tests and considerations in paragraphs 132 to 135 of the NPPF.
+This is particularly relevant for assets such as the Grade I listed Victoria and Albert Museum and Natural History Museum and the Grade II listed Brompton Oratory and Harrods. - 1.19 It is particularly important that the requirements of this policy are read in conjunction with the tests and considerations in paragraphs 132 to 135 of the NPPF.